Soviet submarine K-278 Komsomolets

-The K-278 Komsomolets was the Project-685 Plavnik (Russian: проект-685 плавник, meaning "fin", also known by her NATO reporting name of "Mike"-class), nuclear-powered attack submarine of the Soviet Navy; the only submarine of her design class.
+K-278 Komsomolets was the Project-685 Plavnik (Russian: проект-685 плавник, meaning "fin", also known by her NATO reporting name of "Mike"-class), nuclear-powered attack submarine of the Soviet Navy; the only submarine of her design class.

 In the inventory of the Soviet military, K-278 was unique for her submarine depth rating, having reached a depth of 1020 m in the Norwegian Sea on 4 August 1984.
-Although K-278 was commissioned in the Soviet Navy to evaluate the technology for the fourth-generation of Russian nuclear submarines, she was capable of combat maneuvering and deployment.
-During her third operational patrol in the Arctic Ocean in 1989, a serious fire in the aft compartments led to her sinking in the Barents Sea off the coast of Norway.
+Although K-278 was commissioned in the Soviet Navy to evaluate the technology for the fourth generation of Russian nuclear submarines, she was capable of combat maneuvering and deployment.

+During her third operational patrol in the Arctic Ocean in 1989, a serious fire in the aft compartments led to her sinking in the Norwegian Sea.

-Despite the fire in the engineering compartment, K-278 was able to surface and remained afloat for approximately five hours before sinking.
+Despite the fire in the engineering compartment, K-278 surfaced and remained afloat for approximately five hours before sinking.
 Many of the crew perished before rescue, leading to 42 total dead (and 27 survivors).

-The wrecked submarine is on the floor of the Barents Sea, about 1.7 km (1 mile) deep, with her nuclear reactor and two nuclear warhead-armed torpedoes still on board.
+The wrecked submarine sits on the floor of the Norwegian Sea, about 1.7 km (1 mile) deep, with her nuclear reactor and two nuclear warhead-armed torpedoes still on board.